TRADITIONAL MOUNTAINEERING

 How do I "self-belay" my rappels?

-In practice, all novice rappels should be belayed from above.
 There are many reasons why a novice person rappelling can lose control.
-Read the annual issues of Accidents in North American Mountaineering to find many of them.
-In my COCC Basic Mountaineering classes, we discussed ten possible rappelling problems and I am sure there are more.
+Read the 63 Annual Reports of Accidents in North American Mountaineering to find them.
+In my COCC Basic Mountaineering classes, we discussed ten possible rappelling problems and there are more.

-Experienced traditional mountaineers will normally use the simple "self-belay" on long rappels.
+Experienced traditional mountaineers will normally use the simple "self-belay" on long rappels with scary skinny alpine climbing ropes.

 Slide the prussic knot down the rope with the lower edge of your feeling hand on the rappel rope, being careful to not let the knot tighten up.
 See below.

-Do NOT hold the prussic knot in your hand - you will prevent it from tightening as you slide burning out of control down the rope.
+Do NOT hold any prussic knot in your hand - in panic, you will prevent it from tightening as you slide burning out of control down the rope!

-If the knot jammed, you had to climb up a bit and release it.
-If you were on an overhanging rappel, you had to take a second longer prussic, girthed to a 48" sewn runner, attach it above the jammed self belay prussic, step up into the loop, take the weight off the jammed prussic knot, loosen it and tighten up the rappel slack, remove the step prussic and return it to your pocket and continue to the predetermined end of your rappel.
+In the Leader qualification tests I took in Southern California 35 years ago, we had to dulphersitz rappel, jamb the prussic and then show that we could climb up, re-establish the rappel and release the prussic.
+If we were given an overhanging rappel, you had to take a second longer prussic, girthed to a 48" sewn runner, attach it above the jammed self belay prussic, step up into the loop, take the weight off the jammed prussic knot, loosen the prussic knot and tighten up the rappel slack around your thigh, remove the step prussic and return it to your pocket and continue to the predetermined end of your rappel.
+Try this at the crags, protected by a secure upper belay and an interested, trusted belayer.

-If you are doing a dulfersitz rappel, self belay with a swami runner or a diaper runner, a locking biner and your self-belay prussic.
-Have your second prussic and your 48" runner in your pocket to climb back up the rappel rope or to loosen a jammed self belay.
-(The total weight of this traditional gear is about 6 oz vs. 1 pound 10 oz for your alpine seat harness, rappel device and other techy stuff! )
+If you are doing a dulfersitz rappel, you can self belay with a swami runner wrapped two or three times around your waste and tied each time or a 48 inch figure eight sewn diaper runner and a locking biner to attach your long prussic just below your upper "feeling hand".
+Have your second prussic and your second 48 inch runner in your pocket to climb back up the rappel rope or to loosen a jammed self belay prussic knot.
+The total weight of this traditional gear is about 6 oz vs.16 oz. or a bit more for your BD Alpine Bod harness and light rappel device.

-This technique sounds complicated but these are the skills you can use to climb back up the rope out of a crevasse or to climb back up the rappel rope to a better belay station, using a second prussic loop attached to the rope above the foot loop prussic and to your harness.
+This technique for climbing the rope sounds complicated but these are the skills you can use to climb back up the rope out of a crevasse or to climb back up the rappel rope to a better belay station, using a second prussic loop attached to the rope above the foot loop prussic and to your harness.
 I will write page on Climbing the Rappel Rope soon.

 Here is the rest of the story!

-Recently, a better technique has become the standard!
-I first read about this technique in the free Petzl Catalog two years ago.
+Now, a newer technique has been recommended!
+I first read about this European method in the Petzl Catalog for 2005.

-First, attach the rappel device locking carabiner to a 24" sewn runner by a slipknot and attach the other end of the runner by a girth hitch to the harness.
-This technique extends the rappel device up and away from bulky clothing, long hair, etc. where it can be seen and adjusted easily.
+First, attach the rappel device locking carabiner to a 24" sewn runner by a slipknot and attach the other end of the runner by a girth hitch to the swami belt and leg loop of your harness.
+This technique extends the rappel device 12 inches up and away from bulky clothing, long hair, etc. where it can be seen and adjusted easily.

 This technique makes possible using a prussic loop fixed on the tail of the rappel rope, linked to the leg loop of the harness by a light locking carabiner.